usrbinr/fpaR/README.md

 pak::pak("usrbinr/fpaR")
 ```

-## What is in fpaR?
+## What is in fpa?

 > We recommend using the [Contoso](https://usrbinr.github.io/contoso/)
 > package for any practice analysis.
 The contoso datasets are fictional
-> business transaction of Contoso toy company which are helpful for
+> business transaction of the Contoso toy company which are helpful for
 > business intelligence related analysis

 There are 3 main categories of functions:

-- Time intelligence realted functions
+- Time intelligence related functions
   (<a href="#tbl-ti-fn" class="quarto-xref">Table 1</a>)
 - Categorization strategies
   (<a href="#tbl-abc-fn" class="quarto-xref">Table 2</a>)